Born: 1973

 Dam: Stormy

 Rainy was Stormy's fourth and only solid colored foal.
-Her sire, Al-Marah Sunny Jim, was a purebred Arabian stallion that was brought over to the island to introduce new blood in the Chincoteague breed.
-He also sired Rainy's sister, Misty II.
+Her sire, Al-Marah Sunny Jim, was an Arabian stallion that was brought to the island to introduce new blood in the Chincoteague breed.
+Sunny Jim also sired Rainy's sister Misty II.

-Unlike her older siblings, Rainy was born on the Chincoteague Pony Farm which was owned by Paul Merritt.
-In the Pictorial Life Story of Misty Marguerite wrote that Rainy was one of the most beautiful members of Misty's family and was intelligent enough to work from voice commands instead of restraints.
-Her sire influenced her Arabian-like appearance, which continued in Rainy's line.
+Rainy was the first of Stormy's foals born on the Chincoteague Miniature Pony Farm and she was owned by Paul Merritt.
+In the Pictorial Life Story of Misty Marguerite Henry wrote that Rainy was one of the most beautiful members of Misty's family and was intelligent enough to work from voice commands instead of restraints.
+Her sire influenced her Arabian-like appearance, which continued in Rainy's descendants.
+Rainy participated in the farm's pony shows and was a broodmare.

-Shortly after Rainy's Boy was born, Rainy was sold to a lady who lived in Maryland.
-There she had her only pinto colored offspring, Sunflower, in 1985.
-Rainy rested for a few years and then had her last foal, a chestnut colt named Chilly Rainstorm in 1993.
+Shortly after Rainy's Boy was born Rainy was sold to a lady who lived in Maryland.
+There in 1985 she had a filly Sunflower who sired by her nephew Cyclone.
+Rainy had her last foal in 1993 a chestnut colt sired by Stormcloud that was named Chilly Rainstorm.

 The rest of Rainy's life is rather vague.
-Apparently Mike Pryor bought her a couple of years later and took her up to his place in Pennsylvania.
-Unfortunately, Rainy did not live much longer after her arrival.
+Mike Pryor bought her from the Maryland owner along with her last two foals and took her to his farm in Pennsylvania.
+Unfortunately Rainy did not live much longer after her arrival.
+She is rumored to be the dam of Night Storm, however there is no verification of this and it was more likely her granddaughter Rain Cloud.

 Click on the photo for more pictures of Rainy